 The untold stories of Americans who served in the Royal Canadian Air Force in WW II

-Within Volume One are twenty selected biographies of the American warriors who donned the uniform of a foreign nation during wartime, to realize their dream … to fly!
+Within Volume’s I & II are fifty selected biographies of the American warriors who donned the uniform of a foreign nation during wartime, to realize their dream … to fly!

 They voluntarily enlisted in the RCAF in WW II prior to America’s entry into the conflict.
 Because of age, marital status or education, they were unable to meet the stringent pre-war American flying service entry requirements.

 Their dream was to fly and that is the principal reason more than 8,000 made the trek north to Canada.

-Many American and Canadian youth wanted to emulate “The Brylcream Boys”, the dashing young airmen flying high performance fighters in combat and tearing about the English countryside in sports cars.
+Many American and Canadian youth wanted to emulate ‘The Brylcream Boys’, the dashing young airmen flying high performance fighters in combat.